Celebrate Christmas at Greenville First

-On a personal note, our family started observing Advent several years ago and it has helped shape our Christmas seasons to behold the joys of Jesus in ways I never imagined.
-Advent is a Latin word that means “coming” or “arrival”.
-Since the fourth century, Christians have observed Advent as a time to remember both Jesus’s first advent (His coming as a baby born in Bethlehem) and anticipate His second advent (His triumphant future return).
+On a personal note, our family started observing Advent several years ago, and it has helped shape our Christmas seasons in ways I did not expect.
+Advent is a Latin word that means coming or arrival.
+Since the fourth century, Christians have used this time to remember Jesus’ first coming as a baby in Bethlehem and to anticipate His second coming in glory.

 “No more let sins and sorrows grow,